What Is a Film Fixer? The Complete Guide to Production Fixers

 Understanding Film Fixer Services Pricing

-Here is how the picture comes together.
-Fixer costs in China depend on the scope of services needed, the length of buy-in, the cities involved, and the regulatory pathway the production must follow.
-While we do not publish fixed rates — they differ too much by project to be meaningful — here is how pricing mostly works and what factors shape the investment.
+Fixer costs in China depend on the scope of services, the length of the engagement, the cities involved, and the regulatory path the production must follow.
+We do not publish fixed rates, because they vary too much from project to project to be meaningful, but a few clear factors shape what you pay.

 - Person fixers mostly charge day rates that differ by city tier, experience level, and language skills